 Current global economic conditions are challenging to our global business operations.
 Such conditions have had, and may continue to have, a negative impact on our financial results.
 Future economic downturns, either in the United States, Europe or in other regions in which we do business could negatively affect our business and results of operations.
 With the volatility in the current global economic climate, inflation and geopolitical events around the world, including the Russian invasion of Ukraine and the Israel-Hamas conflict, it is difficult for us to predict the complete impact of the forgoing matters on our business and results of operations.
 Due to these current and future economic conditions, our customers may face financial difficulties, disruption in their supply chains and the unavailability of or reduction in commercial credit or increased debt levels that may result in decreased sales by and revenues to our Company.
 Certain of our customers may cease operations or seek bankruptcy protection, which would reduce our cash flows and adversely impact our results of operations.
 Our customers that are financially viable and not experiencing economic distress may nevertheless elect to reduce the volume of orders for our products or close facilities in an effort to remain financially stable or as a result of the unavailability of commercial credit which would negatively affect our results of operations.
+We may also have difficulties in servicing, renewing or repaying our outstanding debt due to continued volatility in the global economy.
 We may also have difficulty accessing the global credit markets if there is a tightening of commercial credit availability, which would result in decreased ability to fund capital-intensive strategic projects.